-As a result of the IPO, GE currently beneficially owns approximately 84.9% of our outstanding common stock (and will own 83.1% if the underwriters' option to purchase additional shares of common stock from us in the IPO is exercised in full).
-GE has indicated that, following completion of the IPO, it intends to divest its remaining interest in us.
+As a result of the IPO, GE currently beneficially owns 84.6% of our outstanding common stock and has indicated that it intends to divest its remaining interest in us.
 However, so long as GE continues to beneficially own more than 50% of our outstanding voting stock, GE generally will be able to determine the outcome of corporate actions requiring stockholder approval, GE will have the voting power to elect the board of directors and GE will have significant influence over, and in some cases, the right to approve certain compensation paid to our executive officers.